CaydenNn21/Automated-Recognition-of-Facial-Expression-of-Pain/readMe.md

+# OBjectives
+- Detect and classify pain by using facial expression of pain using machine learning model

 # Introduction

 - This is the academic project with a title Automated Recognition of Facial Expression of Pain Using Machine Learning developement files.